ktafakkori/feloopy/docs/concepts/variables.md

 | `cftvar` | $(-\infty, \infty)$         |
 | `crtvar` | $(-\infty, \infty)$         |

-(N.B.: The range is defined for each element at each axis of the specified shape for each collection member.)
+(Note: The range is defined for each element at each axis of the specified shape for each collection member.)

 Here's an example illustrating the definition of tensor collection variables in FelooPy:

 ```py
 --8<-- "./concepts/variables.py:tensorcoll"
 ```

 By leveraging these comprehensive variable definitions, FelooPy enables users to model diverse decision environments effectively and easily.